Jason Aalon Butler: Personal life

-Butler follows a straight edge lifestyle and, while "it was a group of people I identified with", he has a skeptical stance towards the movement now because "it itself has shown me bits of the culture that have ostracised and been quite hateful to those that don’t subscribe."
+Butler follows a straight edge lifestyle and, while "it was a group of people I identified with", he has a skeptical stance towards the movement now because "it itself has shown me bits of the culture that have ostracized and been quite hateful to those that don’t subscribe".
 In an interview with Noisey, Butler stated that he has been sober since childhood because he did not like the "fever dreams" and "strange way of thinking" that are brought on by drugs.
 He has expressed that his reckless behavior "may seem like self-abandonment, but it is simply just me allowing myself to feel something that I wasn’t ever able to feel growing up" and that he does not believe in performing any acts that cause harm on others.

 Butler married New Zealand musician Gin Wigmore in September 2014.

 In June 2017, the couple announced that they were expecting a baby.
-Their first son, Pascal Nashoba Butler was born on September 7, 2017.
-They welcomed their second son in March 2020.
+Their first son was born in 2017.
+Their second son was born in 2020.